 Scholarship is a commitment to intellectual growth and development.
 Our fraternity men and sorority women value scholastic achievement and are committed to academic excellence.
 Many students worry that their grades will suffer when they join a Greek organization, but they soon find that just the opposite is true.
 Chapters have scholarship programs to help members succeed academically; typical programs include things like study hours, scholarship recognition programs, and minimum GPA requirements for membership.
 Fraternity and sorority members generally out-perform their non-Greek peers in the classroom, and tend to have a higher graduation rate.

 Citizenship is a commitment to being an active and engaged member of the community.
 Quality citizenship involves participating in social, environmental, political, service, and philanthropic activities for the betterment of the community.
 Giving back to the community is extremely important to our fraternity and sorority members.
-Every year, Greek students perform thousands of hours of community service and donate thousands of dollars to local and national charities.
-Their commitment to the campus community and the Emporia community is an inspiration to many, and the Greeks have garnered much well-earned respect for their service and philanthropic efforts over the years.
+Every year, fraternity/sorority members perform over 1300 of hours of community service and donate over $4000 to local and national charities.
+ESU fraternities and sororities serve over 170 different non-profit organizations every year.
+Their commitment to the campus community and the Emporia community is an inspiration to many, and the chapters have garnered much well-earned respect for their service and philanthropic efforts over the years.